yarohtar/cam-maths-notes-obsidian/README.md

 And you get a message of type "Author not set, please do this in settings", you will need to do the following:
 1. Go to Settings
 2. Scroll down to Git
-3. Scroll down and find fiels "Author name for commit" and "Author email for commit"
+3. Scroll down and find fields "Author name for commit" and "Author email for commit"
 4. Fill these in with your name and email

 I'm not sure about the reason this doesn't work because you are never committing so this information is never actually used.
 But it is what it is.